 An hour later, the clouds have moved on and in its wake a sense of absolute dreamy calm has taken over.
 Time for us to enjoy the beach, paddle and snorkel around the lagoon before cooling off under a thatched-roof pool cabana with my favorite fresh coconut water.

-Under the brilliant blue sky, palm trees swaying, belly full, with my significant other, I want to laugh out loud at the splendor of it all.
+Under the brilliant blue sky, palm trees swaying, belly full, I want to laugh out loud at the splendor of it all.
 I feel completely spoiled and utterly grateful.
 I close my eyes, mentally storing this moment, this place of absolute relaxation and contentment.

 If you liked this post, pin it for later!